temuller/personal_website/content/publication/gutierrez_2020/index.md

 authors = [ "Gutiérrez, C. P.", "Pastorello, A.", "Jerkstrand, A.", "...
 Müller Bravo T. E. ..."]

-publication = "Monthly Notices of the Royal Astronomical Society" publication_short = "MNRAS"
+publication = "Monthly Notices of the Royal Astronomical Society, Volume 499, Issue 1, pp.974-992"

 # Does the content use Latex?
 math = true